capillariesio/capillaries/doc/binconfig.md

 ## custom_processors
 Placeholder for [custom processor](glossary.md#table_custom_tfm_table) configurations.

-## thread_pool_size
-Number of threads processing RabbitMQ messages consumed by the binary.
-Choose this setting according to your hardware environment specifics.

-Default: 5 threads

 ## ca_path
 Path to the directory containing PEM certificates for all supported CAs.
 Required only if any of the following is referenced by HTTPS:
 - script file